CupNoodles27/DRG-Tips-and-Tricks/README.md

 * The autocannon used to do zero friendly fire damage before update 35 (Season 1).

-* You used to be able to freeze dreadnoughts with 1 cryo grenade by throwing the cryo in their face.
+* You used to be able to freeze regular dreadnoughts with 1 cryo grenade by throwing the cryo in their face.
 (Fixed in update 35?)

 * Before update 35, when you did the Minigun idle reload animation (spinning the barrels), if you canceled the animation the barrels would continue to spin even after canceling.
 This no longer works and the barrels remain stationary after canceling the animation. (u/Asian_Jake_Paul1)